EliasMessner/KuSu/README.md

 The data is now ready to be indexed.

-## Running and using the search engine
+## Running and using KuSu Search Engine

 Before you start the search engine, make sure that elasticsearch is up and running on your computer by opening localhost:9200 in your browser.

+## Web Interface

+For a convenient user experience, you can use the KuSu Web Interface.

+To start the web interface, run the server.py script, and visit localhost:5000 in your favorite web browser.

+## Command Line Interface

+If you are an advanced user, you can also use the KuSu Command Line Interface, which enables you to create your own indices.

-In order to start up the search engine, run the main method in the main_controller.py file.
+In order to start up the CLI, run the main_controller.py file.

 The search engine will now try to establish a connection to the standard elasticsearch client at localhost:9200.
 When you see "Client connected." on the console, you can start indexing and searching.